migaku-official/Migaku-Chinese-Addon/README.md

 </p>

-> An Anki add-on that makes it easier to edit cards while reviewing.
+> An Anki add-on that adds various helpful features for Chinese learners, including reading and tone coloring, simplified or traditional variant generation and support for Cantonese Jyutping, Bopomofo/Zhuyin, and Pinyin!

 ### Table of Contents